Athens

 • September 28 | Kusadasi, Türkiye

-Spend the morning exploring Ephesus, Europe’s most complete classical metropolis, and enjoy a Turkish lunch ashore.
-Then choose between a visit to the Temple of Artemis, one of the Seven Ancient Wonders of the World, or take some free time to explore Kusadasi independently.
-The remainder of the afternoon is at sea.
+Spend the morning exploring Ephesus, a UNESCO World Heritage Site and Europe’s most complete classical metropolis.
+Walk the marble-paved streets of this ancient Roman city, passing temples, baths, and homes, and visit the impressive Library of Celsus and the Great Theater.
+After lunch, choose to visit the remains of the Temple of Artemis, one of the Seven Wonders of the Ancient World, or enjoy free time to explore the lively coastal town of Kusadasi.
+Return to the ship for a relaxing afternoon at sea.

 Emerald Azzurra (B, L, D)